alttch/bma-info/eva4/2fa.rst

 HMI application example
 =======================

-OTP is supported out-of-the-box by `EVA JS Framework
+OTP is supported out-of-the-box by :doc:`EVA JS Framework
-<https://github.com/alttch/eva-js-framework>`_, starting from the version
+</eva-js-framework/index>`, starting from the version 0.3.38.
-0.3.38.

 Here is an example of two-factor login logic in HMI web application: